CALTEACH PHYSICAL SCIENCES AND ENGINEERING (CTPSE)

 More specifically, the Noyce CTPSE Internship consists of a 6-week intensive summer experience (with an award of up to a $2,000 summer stipend) and regular participation during the academic year (with an award of up to a $1,000 stipend per quarter).
 (Note that if a student is receiving academic credit for participating in a classroom, he or she cannot receive a stipend for the same hours.)
 The purpose of the internship is to engage with high school students in the teaching and learning of science and engineering.
 See the application for additional details.

 We will award up to 10 Noyce CTPSE Undergraduate Internships each year.
-Applications for these Internships are due Friday, March 15, 2015.
+Applications for these Internships are due March 13, 2015.
+Click here for an application.

 For UCSB Teacher Candidates Pursing A Credential in Chemistry or Physics

-UCSB teacher candidates pursuing a credential in physics or chemistry can apply to be a Noyce Teacher Scholar and receive up to a $20,000 scholarship.
+UCSB teacher candidates pursuing a credential in physics or chemistry can apply to be a Noyce CTPSE Teacher Scholar and receive up to a $20,000 scholarship.
 Each Scholar will complete part of his or her student teaching experience in either the Dos Pueblos or Santa Barbara High School Academies.
 Each will also participate in cohort-building, educational enrichment, and career guidance opportunities.
-In exchange for the scholarship, after graduation, Noyce Teacher Scholars must teach for two years in a high need school district.
+Further, it might be possible to earn an additional Industrial Technology credential (UCSB is seeking approval for this credential at this time).
+In exchange for the scholarship, after graduation, Noyce CTPSE Teacher Scholars must teach for two years in a high-need school district.

-We will award up to 6 Noyce Teacher Scholarships each year.
-Applications for these Scholarships are due Friday, February 2015.
+We will award up to 6 Noyce CTPSE Teacher Scholarships each year.
+Applications for these Scholarships are due February 27, 2015.